New York Spine Institute Spine Services

 Best Sitting Positions for Lower Back Pain

 Many people spend about eight hours sitting at a desk.
 Depending on the severity of the back pain, a proper sitting position is one of the first steps to eliminating the pain.
-The U.S. Department of Health and Human Services offers several suggestions in maintaining good sitting posture, including:
+The U.S. Department of Health and Human Services offers several suggestions for maintaining good sitting posture, including:

 • Refrain from slouching while sitting and standing.